 The HQ Utilities Unit reviews the agreement for completeness, accuracy, acceptability of accounting, and compliance with applicable laws and policies.
-Upon completion of the Headquarters review, the agreement is returned to the region for consideration of Headquarters' suggestions and comments and for the opportunity to make changes.
+Upon completion of the Headquarters review, the agreement is returned to the region for consideration of Headquarters' suggestions/comments and for the opportunity to make changes.
 After region consideration, the agreement is returned to Headquarters.
-The HQ Utilities Unit then submits the nonstandard agreement to the assigned Assistant Attorney General (AAG) for "approval as to form" (see Appendix A, Glossary).
-The language of the standard form agreement is preapproved as to form and no such AAG review is required.
-However, you must take care that the language in the exhibits does not contradict the language in the standard form agreement, as this could render the agreement null and void and make it indefensible in court.
+The HQ Utilities Unit then submits the nonstandard agreement to Attorney General's Office (AGO) for "approval as to form" (see Appendix A, Glossary).
+The language of the standard form agreement is preapproved as to form and no AGO review is required.
+However, you must make sure that the language in the exhibits does not contradict the language in either the standard form or nonstandard agreements, as this could render the agreement null and void and make it indefensible in court.
 If you have questions about whether or not language you are using in an exhibit is going to conflict, it is best to consult the HQ Utilities Unit for assistance and a determination.

-The HQ Utilities Unit will either notify the region that the originals of the standard form agreement may be sent to the utility for signature or will return the originals of the nonstandard agreement with the AAG approval signature to the region for the utility's signature.
-The blue comment sheet generated by the HQ Contracts Unit during its review of the agreement should accompany the return of the originals of the agreement, or Headquarters will forward the blue comment sheet if the originals are retained by the region.
-If you do not receive a blue comment sheet with your Headquarters-approved agreement, contact the HQ Agreements Unit and request that it be sent to you.
+The HQ Utilities Unit will either notify the region that the originals of the standard form agreement may be sent to the utility for signature or will return the originals of the nonstandard agreement with the AGO approval signature to the region for the utility's signature.

-Do not have the utility sign the agreement until the HQ Utilities Unit's review and approval is completed unless it is preapproved by the HQ Design Office.
+Do not have the utility sign the agreement until the HQ Utilities Unit's review and approval are completed.